About Ballet Hispánico

 Community Arts Partnerships

-Community Arts Partnerships (CAP) provide exploratory learning experiences of Latino cultures in New York City and around the world in schools, businesses, community centers, public spaces, and university campuses.
+Community Arts Partnerships (CAP) engage and enrich communities by providing exploratory learning experiences of Latino cultures in New York City and around the world.
 CAP includes in and after-school dance residencies that unite teaching artists with the school community, interactive performances featuring our second company, BHdos, or our main Company, classroom workshops, and master classes with Ballet Hispánico’s Company members.
 Our CAP programs extend beyond the New York City area via our Company, which shares our commitment to cultural engagement and arts education to communities internationally.
 While on tour, the Company offers residencies that are individually tailored to expose students to arts learning, to support a cultural dialogue in the community, and to share the power of dance with local educators and organizations.
 CAP has transformed the lives of thousands of people in Chicago, Houston, Los Angeles, Miami, New Orleans, and more.

 |FY17 Audited Statement||IRS FORM 990 (FY17)|